m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Tag team match

 Ugh.
 The less said about this the better really.
-Kiryu Mahiro was in the first TJPW match I ever saw, and I've hated her ever since.
+Kiryu Mahiro was the first TJPW match I ever saw, and I've hated her ever since.